tim-christy/tim-christy.github.io/_posts/setup/data_pipeline/2024-04-12-postgres-setup.md

 data after they are stopped, so we'll lose all the data we put into our database unless we make a volume for it.

-Also the -p flag tells the mkdir command to create all folders/subfolders needed to make the path exist.

 Now we'll create a network that this container will use.
 This way when the project grows and we pull in more containers, they can all communicate with each other over this network.